NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/04_verification.md

 * If `a` is 3, then `d` is `c`

-And Mystery2 operates according ot the following rules:
+And Mystery2 operates according to the following rules:

 * Clocked on negative clock edge